 Diana Memorial Fountain

-Take a dip in the Serpentine Lido: If you fancy an open-air swim you can head to the Lido which is open from May during the weekends and then June until mid-September, 10am until 6pm.
+Take a dip in the Serpentine Lido: If you fancy an open-air swim you can head to the Lido which is open from May during the weekends and then June until mid-September from 10 am until 6 pm.
 It costs £4.80 for adults and £1.80 for children with concessions.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for visiting with me.